 During Q3/2020, we concluded temporary lay-off discussions in several divisions, continued tight control of variable and fixed costs and continued to take market related downtime in our mills due to Covid-19 pandemic.
 Stora Enso maintains a Covid-19 risk assessment process to determine the potential near- and medium-term implications of the direct and indirect impacts on Stora Enso’s business operations.

 Q: Will you postpone your Oulu kraftliner conversion project due to Covid-19?

-A: Our transformation project at Oulu Mill is proceeding as planned and the conversion to kraftliner production will start in the fourth quarter this year.
-Paper production at the mill will stop at the end of Q3/2020.
+A: Our transformation project at Oulu Mill is proceeding as planned.
+Paper production at Oulu Mill stopped in the end of September.
+The kraftliner production is expected to start up around the New Year.
 After the conversion, we will have a new world-class line for virgin-fibre based kraftliner (both brown and white-top) with an annual capacity of 450 000 tonnes.

 Q: What is Stora Enso’s current liquidity position?